im-pro-at/lithpulser/README.md

 https://www.redpitaya.com/p1/stemlab-125-10-starter-kit

-But It schould not be a big Problem to port this Projekt to other development boards and it should even run on an Z-7007S but is not tested.
+But It should not be a big Problem to port this project to other development boards and it should even run on an Z-7007S but is not tested.

 ## Get started

-Follow the folloing quick start guid to setup the redpidaya: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html
+Follow the following quick start guide to setup the redpidaya: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html

 Copy the files form the last release to the redpidaya.
 This should help you to do that: https://redpitaya.readthedocs.io/en/latest/developerGuide/software/clt.html#saving-data-buffers

-Then you need an ssh acess to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html
+Then you need an SSH access to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

-Make the logger runabel with the following command: "chmod +x logger"
+Make the logger runable with the following command: "chmod +x logger"

-Run the logger with "./logger" this will load the fpga design and save logging data in a bainary format if generated.
+Run the logger with "./logger" this will load the FPGA design and save logging data in a binary format if generated.

-Open another ssh connection.
+Open another SSH connection.

-Configure the lithpulser with the monitor command.
+Configure the lith pulser with the "monitor" command.
 Look at the test script for some inspiration: https://github.com/im-pro-at/lithpulser/blob/master/testscript.sh

 After the experiment is finished you can run the decoder.
 If you want to run it on the redpidaya you need to Install java on the redpitaya:
 *  "apt-get update"